Social Sciences

 Target audience

 The course will be valuable for students and practitioners, and we invite various levels of study as we use mainly experiential learning and frameworks that allow for both introductory and advanced work.
-It is a pre to have affinity with place-based development practices, agroecology, or sustainability in landscapes, communities, and cities, but the course transcends disciplines and invites other backgrounds as well.
+We do this work in education and research, but also with cities, national and regional governments, farmers, communities, business, finance, and cultural institutions.
+There will be opportunities for all levels of experience.
+We value the diversity of the group as it not only contributes to the collective learning experience, but also mirrors the real world context that practitioners need to work with.
+It is a pre to have affinity with place-based development practices, agroecology, or sustainability in landscapes, communities, and cities, but the course transcends disciplines and invites other backgrounds as well, whether from the arts, technical, or social domains.

 • Advanced bachelors